mpdairy/elm-component-updater/README.md

 regular Elm programs, with the usual `Msg`, `Model`, `update`, `view`, `subscription`, that can be compiled and tested individually.

-The only boilerplate you need to add to a parent, in order for it to handle any number or variety of components, is an extra message constructor in your `Msg` that takes an `Updater` of the parent's `Model` and `Msg` type:
+The only boilerplate you need to add to a parent in order for it to handle any number or variety of components, is an extra message constructor in your `Msg` that takes an `Updater` of the parent's `Model` and `Msg` type: